fredmontet/meteotest-trial-day/README.md

 # Meteotest Trial Day Challenge

-The challenge was to plot the difference between two timeseries of rain values coming from two different sources: radar and measurement.
+During my trial day at [Meteotest AG](https://meteotest.ch/), I had the challenge to plot the difference between two timeseries of rain values coming from two different data sources: radar and measurement.

 The task has been completed in a React environment created with the help of create-react-app and includes: